Feb. 23, 2019 – Kirsten Maxwell | Kim Moberg

 We’re excited to have Kirsten Maxwell return to the Rose Garden!
 In 2016, she made quite an impression.
 Her crystalline vocals, ebullient stage persona and original and cover songs left us wanting more.
 Adding to the show will be Kim Moberg, the winner of our 26th annual Performing Songwriter Competition, chosen in May 2018, who will play a split with Kirsten.

-Kim’s debut CD entitled “Above Ground”, celebrates the achievement of her goal to bring her music out of the basement and “Above Ground”.
-“Above Ground”, produced by Grammy nominated producer Jon Evans, was released worldwide in September 2017.
+Moberg’s debut CD, “Above Ground,” celebrates the achievement of her goal to bring her music out of the basement.
+Produced by Grammy nominated producer Jon Evans, it was released worldwide in September 2017.